 American Cancer Society to lay off 25% of staff nationally because COVID-19 economic impacts

-BISMARCK, N.D. - Private businesses aren't the only ones trying to recover from COVID-19's economic impacts.
+Private businesses aren't the only ones trying to recover from COVID-19's economic impacts.

 Organizations like the American Cancer Society are trying recoup as well.